ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 throughput win.

 That failure exposed a better boundary.
-During parsing, the arena belongs to one parser thread, so its nodes use cheap `Cell<bool>` sharing markers and rejected branches do not trigger per-node release cascades.
+During parsing, the arena belongs to one parser thread, so its nodes use cheap `Cell<bool>` sharing markers—a non-thread-safe flag—and rejected branches do not trigger per-node release cascades.
 Before balancing, the accepted-graph walk restores the exact sharing information that mutation needs.
-After the tree is published and may cross threads, each node switches to a relaxed `AtomicBool` copy-on-write marker, while one atomic owner count keeps the complete arena allocation alive.
+After the tree is published and may cross threads, each node switches to a relaxed `AtomicBool` copy-on-write marker—a thread-safe flag—while one atomic owner count keeps the complete arena allocation alive.

 This phase-specific design improved parse throughput by **3.35%** against exact atomic reference counting, with no meaningful change in peak RSS.
 It removed